 “The goal of this project is to try to connect people who are often experiencing overdoses alone to known therapies that can save their lives,” he said.
 “We hope that by keeping people safer, they can eventually access long-term treatment.”

 Learn more about Second Chance in the Science Translational Medicine paper here, the UW News release here, and a related UW Medicine story here.
-Check out coverage by Scientific American, MIT Technology Review, Science News, CNBC, Mother Jones, U.S. News & World Report, Axios, Futurism, CNET, Fast Company, Engadget, New Atlas, The Verge, Smithsonian, KOMO News, UPI, Tech Times, TechSpot, the Associated Press, and MD Magazine, and listen to Nandakumar discussing the Second Chance app on NPR’s Science Friday program.
+Check out coverage by Scientific American, MIT Technology Review, Science News, CNBC, Mother Jones, U.S. News & World Report, Axios, Futurism, CNET, Fast Company, Engadget, New Atlas, The Verge, Smithsonian, KOMO News, UPI, Tech Times, TechSpot, the Associated Press, and MD Magazine.
+Listen to Nandakumar discussing the Second Chance app on NPR’s Science Friday here, and watch a related Reuters video here.